QuTech-Delft/cQASM-spec/docs/language_specification/tokens/raw_text_string.md

     Even though any sequence of characters could be raw text, one should avoid using triple qoutes (**`'''`**) as they will be interpreted as the delimiters of the raw text string.

-A raw text string is used in an [assembly declaration](../statements/assembly_declaration.md) to describe backend code.